-SPAN-1 Elementary Spanish Part 1 4.0 units
+SPAN-1 Elementary Spanish I

 Introduction to the language and culture of the Spanish-speaking world.
-Includes the development of listening, speaking, reading, and writing Spanish with an emphasis on the communicative skills as well as the fundamentals of Spanish grammar.
-Equivalent to one year of high school Spanish.
+It includes the development of listening, speaking, reading, and writing in Spanish with an emphasis on the communicative skills, as well as the fundamentals of Spanish grammar.
+The course is equivalent to one year of high school Spanish.
 (L)

+8503 MTWTH 9

-8503 MTWTH 9:00AM-11:50AM E.Barela W-807
+9:00AM-11:50AM E.Barela